Support and training for foster carers

 |11 to 15||£156.09||£624.36|

 These allowances include provision for food (including school meals), household costs (heating, electricity, general wear and tear), clothing and footwear, pocket money and travel costs.
 These figures could change.

 Foster/kinship foster carers are free to spend the allowance on food, household and travel expenses as they feel benefit the child most.
-In addition, carers receive additional payments for other essential items for birthdays and Christmas.
+Carers receive additional payments for other essential items for birthdays and Christmas.

-Many foster/kinship foster carers now pay no tax on the money they receive from fostering.
+Many foster/kinship foster carers don't pay tax on the money they receive from fostering.
 Foster/kinship foster carers can be free from tax on all or most of their fostering allowance depending on: